Matthew 5:9 encourages seeking wisdom, resolving conflicts, and cultivating healthy relationships.

 Bearing up one another in love.

-We know true peace when we live at peace
+We know true peace when we live in peace

 With God and our neighbour